AI Growth System Audit first

 First output: a practical map of what should be fixed, built, paused, or measured next.

-What the first operating cycle creates
+What the first audit cycle creates

 The work between channels